 3. Matching: correctly advertising for themselves

-In the course of the career, a lot of positions and employers come together in the course of a career.
+A number of positions and employers come together in the course of a career.
 A good curriculum vitae should never be misunderstood as a comprehensive compendium of working life.
-You are thus looking at potential new employers.
-As in the classic advertising for products and services, you should be able to reveal the important attributes of yourself, and the characteristics of you, which are not so popular, disappear in the "side effects".
+They apply to potential new employers.
+As in the classic advertising of products and services, you should trumpet the important attributes off, and let the properties of you that are just not in demand disappear in the "side effects".

 The analogy to product communication goes even further: Products focus on advertising specific target groups, whose characteristics and needs are known.
 Your target group as an applicant is the target company.
 The characteristics and needs arise from the company communication and the job vacancy.
 Use this approach for your own benefit: What is important to the company and is useful?
 What do I put in the foreground, what is not?

 4. Do not lie

-In CVs and applications, it is lied that the beams bend.
-Recruiters are regularly experiencing more or less successful attempts by applicants to provide their career with a little more sparkle than in reality.
-If you are serious about applying for a high level, you should never mislead false facts in your documents.
-Personnel show themselves usually excellently trained and recognize in the process quickly inconsistencies in the presentation of the candidates.
-Personnel departments routinely check the most important details of the applicants.
-In addition to delicate questions in the discussion, For example through the contact of former employers, language tests or audits by educational institutions on qualifications.
+In CVs and application letters is lied that bend the beams.
+Recruiters regularly experience more or less successful attempts by applicants to give their career a little more shine than they actually have.
+Anyone who seriously wants to apply at a high level, should of course never false facts in his documents.
+Personnel show themselves excellently trained and recognize in the process quickly inconsistencies in the presentation of the candidates.
+Human resources departments routinely check the most important details of the applicants.
+Beyond skillful questions in the job interview, the z.
+For example, by contacting former employers, language tests or reviews of educational institutions to degrees.

 Do not waste any thoughts on untruths in the application process.
-Concentrate on questioning: How do I manage to adequately communicate the critical features of my professional career - without lying?
+Concentrate on questioning: How do I manage to adequately communicate the critical features of my career - without lying?